csmith/centauri/README.md

 - `WILDCARD_DOMAINS` - space separated list of domains that should use a wildcard certificate instead of listing individual subdomains.
   See below.
+- `CERTIFICATE_PROVIDERS` - a space separated list of certificate
+  providers to try to get a certificate from, in order, if a route does not have an explicit `provider`.
+Default: `lego selfsigned`.

 For the TCP frontend, the following options are used: